Black Cicadabird

 About the Black Cicadabird

 The Black Cicadabird belongs to the family Campephagidae, within the order Passeriformes.
-These birds typically live approximately 7-10 years in the wild..
+These birds typically live average 5 years with a maximum recorded of 8 years.

 How to Identify a Black Cicadabird